 “Jazz is one of America’s great indigenous art forms, born from generations …. who synthesized different musical traditions into an entirely new sound.
 Jazz Speaks profoundly of the American experiences because of its democratic nature, both in its practice, through the collaborative and improvisational qualities of performance, and its important social role as an early meeting place for people of different races.”
 Dana Gioia, Chairman, National Endowment for the Arts

 When you become a member of The Hot Springs Jazz Society, you not only support a valuable organization that keeps jazz alive in central Arkansas, you also receive exclusive benefits!
-Click Here to download our Membership Form.
+Click Here to become a Jazz Society Member.

 PO Box 22662